Laban254/WebScrapify/README.md

 ## Get in touch

-If you spot a mistake, or something that could be improved (of which there are probably many), then do let me know:
+If you spot a mistake, or something that could be improved, then do let me know:

 Laban Kibet
 https://labankibet.tech